finos/backplane/README.md

 ### Backplane client Web

-Javascript client which allows web based desktop agents to connect and communicate with backplane through API.
+Javascript client which allows web based desktop agents to connect and communicate with backplane.

 See more here: [backplane-client-js](./docs/backplane-client-js.md).